 Automatic Image moderation using SightEngine

 These features allow an Administrator to monitor and moderate message activities in a channel and to perform manual chat moderation to those messages.
 The chat application being moderated must implement certain configuration and design patterns to support these features.
 For example: History must be enabled in the chat application being moderated.
-After-the-fact Administrator moderation leverages message actions, and the moderated chat app must be instrumented to handle message action events and update or hide messages accordingly.
+After-the-fact Administrator moderation leverages message reactions, and the moderated chat app must be instrumented to handle message action events and update or hide messages accordingly.

 Administrator can view history and real-time activity on a channel.